junksamiad/template-sender-engine/hld/ai-agent-implementation-guide.md

    - Read `ignore/phase-implementation-cycle-v1.0.md` to understand the standard implementation cycle
    - Review `hld/implementation-roadmap-v1.0.md` to see the complete roadmap broken down by phases
    - Each phase builds on the previous one, so follow them sequentially
+   - **Important**: Pay close attention to the "Key LLD References" section under each phase in the roadmap, which links to the specific LLD documents relevant for that phase

 ## Implementation Workflow